wlia-code/ServeShop/README.md

 - **Newsletter Signup**: Integrated in the footer on every page, this feature uses Mailchimp to manage subscriptions, offering promotions and updates via email.
 - **Testimonials**: Allows customers to share their experiences, helping others make informed decisions.
 This feature is accessible only after a customer has logged in
 - **Product Reviews**: Post-purchase, customers can leave product ratings and reviews, aiding others in their shopping decisions and providing the shop with valuable feedback.
+-**add to Wishlist**: Users can save products to a wishlist for later purchase.
 ### Testimonials and Reviews
 - **Testimonials**: Allows customers to share their experiences on the GN-SHOP platform.
 Testimonials require user login for submission and undergo an approval process by the admin.
 Once approved, they are displayed on the homepage to assist other customers in making informed decisions